 Because unless you’re going all Kirk Cameron this year (who attempted to save Christmas and ended up in the shitter), you know this to be true.
 And need I remind you that Jesus HIMSELF GOT GIFTS on his birthday.
 Shitty gifts, I grant you.
 But they’re a big part of the story.

-My boyfriend tried to pull this no-gifts maneuver this year.
+My boyfriend has always been easy to buy for — he’s got a lot of hobbies like gaming so I can easily just find the perfect gift for my gamer boyfriend by looking at guides I find online.
+But this year he tried something different for our gift-giving, he tried to pull this no-gifts maneuver this year.
 To his credit, he is a great lover of experiential gifts, and he’s good at it.
-Last year he bought us an evening cooking class—and it was great and thoughtful and sweet!
-But when he floated the idea of us just doing something together this year and calling it our Christmas gift, I said, let’s do something together, because we do things together—AND you’re also getting a gift from me whether you like it or not.
+Last year he bought us an evening cooking class-and it was great and thoughtful and sweet!
+But when he floated the idea of us just doing something together this year and calling it our Christmas gift, I said, let’s do something together, because we do things together-AND you’re also getting a gift from me whether you like it or not.
 I simply will not be robbed of this annual joy.
 Especially since I’m so goddamned good at it.
 You can still get touching, personal gifts without spending the earth, for example check out Name Necklace Official.

 There was a study published a while back that said that experiential gifts are better, as they appreciate over time, as opposed to “that iPod” which will be out of date in a few years.
 I think cruises or show tickets or super fancy restaurant dinner as gift are great.
 But don’t you dare poo-poo the iPod.
 The year my family and I all got our first generation iPods was one of our historical best.
 Even if I don’t even know where that thing is anymore.